A Museum Out of Fashion

 Start, then, with what Roberta Smith, speaking of MoMA, calls "suicide by architecture."
 The Brooklyn Museum cannot afford another renovation, but it can scrap that addition to the façade, so that the museum has an identity—and so that visitors will find their way in.
 It can then create other steps elsewhere for actual performances, as Boston's Institute for Contemporary Arts has by the waterfront.
 Modest changes can make better use of the first floor as centerpiece rather than commute.
 Upstairs, repainting and rehanging can tame the maze.
 Coming off the elevators, one should be close to the art, with a clear choice between exhibitions and the permanent collection.

 Next, sure, represent Brooklyn, and that does not mean high fashion, private collections, or cartoon-like paintings from Japan, much less deaccessioning the permanent collection.
 Powhida is wrong to call for more big group shows of local artists, like "Open House" in 2004, Bushwick open studios, or "Bushwick Basel" in miniature.
 After another "Greater New York" (yes, yet another), the Whitney Biennial, "Younger than Jesus," a "Brucennial," and still more emerging artists at the Studio Museum in Harlem, the last thing one needs is another addition to perpetual New York art fairs.
 Rather, take a cue from the Studio Museum or, say, Rafael Ferrer at El Museo del Barrio—with smaller, focused shows of recent artists and artists in residence.
 Design a first floor alcove around them, while giving less space upstairs to Chicago's The Dinner Party, so that the Sackler Wing becomes a destination point for viewing women artists.
-Look for shows of political and cultural issues relevant to urban history, as MoMA has in photography or the Whitney with Jenny Holzer and Jill Magid.
+Look for shows of political and cultural issues relevant to urban history, as MoMA has in photography, the Guggenheim with Jenny Holzer, or the Whitney with Jenny Holzer and Jill Magid.

 Of course, as de Montebello and others insist, build on the museum's strengths.
 Its collections are not an obstacle, and neither is art history.
 Build on them and on partnerships with others for more creative shows.
 Even in a recession, the Whitney has done that with Christian Marclay before his epic The Clock and with Charles Burchfield just this summer.
 Above all, fire Arnold Lehman, restore the museum departments that he abolished, and start over.
 The museum is adrift because its curators no longer matter.